 If Africa is a country, then Fidel Castro is one of our national heroes.

+The cold war ended a long time ago, but Cuba continues its involvement on the African continent, including training Africans in Cuban universities.
+During the Ebola outbreak in three west African countries, even Cuba’s US critics had to acknowledge the Cuban contribution to alleviating the crisis.
 At one point during the Ebola crisis, Cuba – a country with only 11 million people – had supplied the largest contingent of foreign medical personnel by any single nation working alongside African medics.

 Altogether fitting was President Raúl Castro’s address at Nelson Mandela’s funeral in 2013.
 In Johannesburg, Raúl reminded his audience: “We shall never forget Mandela’s moving homage to our common struggle when on the occasion of his visit to our country on 26 July, 1991, he said: ‘The Cuban people have a special place in the hearts of the peoples of Africa.’”

 If Raúl Castro decided to give all the credit for that love to his older brother, Fidel, no one would blame him.